Dataport/polar/packages/core/README.md

 ```

 Calling the mutation `setOidcToken` adds the given Base64-encoded OIDC token to the store.
-If the configuration parameter `interceptorUrlRegex` is set, the token will be sent as a Bearer token in the Authorization header of all requests to URLs that match the regular expression.
+If the configuration parameter `secureServiceUrlRegex` is set, the token will be sent as a Bearer token in the Authorization header of all requests to URLs that match the regular expression.

 ### Getters